Ludwig Müller: Life

 As part of the Gleichschaltung process, the Nazi regime's plan was to "coordinate" all 28 separate Protestant regional church bodies into a single and unitary Reichskirche ("Church of the Reich").
 Müller wanted to serve as Reichsbischof of this newly formed entity.
 His first attempt to achieve his post ended in a miserable and embarrassing failure, when the German Evangelical Church Confederation and the Prussian Union of churches designated Friedrich von Bodelschwingh on 27 May 1933.
 Eventually, however, after the Nazis had forced Bodelschwingh's resignation, Müller was appointed regional bishop (Landesbischof) of the Prussian Union on 4 August, and on 27 September finally was elected Reichsbischof by a national synod through political machinations.
+On 13 September 1933, Prussian Minister President Hermann Göring appointed him to the Prussian State Council.

 Müller's advancement angered many Protestant pastors and congregations, who deemed his selection to be politically motivated and intrinsically anti-Christian.
 Still regional bishop, he handed over more powers to the Reichsbischof—himself—as an example of imitation, to the discontent of other regional bishops like Theophil Wurm (Württemberg).
 On the other hand, Müller's support by the "German Christians" within the Protestant Church decreased, as he was not able to wield explicit authority.
 The radical Nazi faction wanted to get rid of the Old Testament and create a German National Religion divorced from Jewish-influenced ideas.
 They supported the introduction of the Aryan Paragraph into the Church.
 This controversy led to schism and the foundation of the competing Confessing Church, a situation that frustrated Hitler and led to the end of Müller's power.

 Many of the German Protestant clergy supported the Confessing Church movement, which resisted the imposition of the state into Church affairs.
 With Hitler's interest in the group having waned by 1937, and the party taking a more aggressive attitude toward the resistant Christian clergy, Müller tried to revive his support by allowing the Gestapo to monitor churches and consolidating Christian youth groups with the Hitler Youth.

 He remained committed to Nazism to the end.
-He committed suicide in Berlin in 1945, soon after the Nazi defeat.
+He died of suicide in Berlin in 1945, soon after the Nazi defeat.